R-a-y-Zhang/hackerhour/talk.md

 enter into single-user mode and all you are greeted with an onimous message saying that emergency mode has been activated and below it a blinking cursor, one day you will be asked to use it.
-This talk will cover the vanilla terminal in POSIX-compliant terminals and will not include any commands that are not included in the vanilla versions.
+This talk will cover the vanilla terminal in POSIX-compliant machines and will not include any commands that are not included in the vanilla versions (I hope).
 We will also go over some packages that you should install to make your life much easier.
 Now, let us get started.
 ## Basics
 ### Syntax for this guide